Veilios/Tetris-Copy/README.md

 # Styling Objectives

-[ ] - Have the main game grid actually gridded
+[Done] - Have the main game grid actually gridded

-[Half] - Changed the main grid color (maybe something visual)
+[half] - Changed the main grid color (maybe something visual)

 [ ] - Give It a proper start menu